Shoes01/crying-suns-like/NOTES.md

     Add comments where necessary
     Append function names with _ where necessary
     Split `battle_result` into two functions

+## Bug
+Weird thing where unit data title moves? after a new encounter?

 ## NOTE
 ICONS, CARDS, ENCOUNTERS and MISSIONS should all be stored in singleton dictionaries.